BeneathTheInk/Raneto/content/publishing/marketing.md

 /*
-Title: Marketing Support
+Title: Marketing
 */

-###What kind of marketing support does Beneath the Ink provide?
+### What kind of marketing support does Beneath the Ink provide?

 Every Binked book goes up on our bookshelf and we do a bit of social media blasting for each title produced.
 However, the only person who can successfully market your book is you: the author.
 We tend to focus on what we do best: the cutting edge technology.